Message from the Deputy Commissioner

 In extreme circumstances, these attacks may result in loss of life and extensive damage to property, infrastructure or the environment.
 For example, in 2019, ransomware disrupted health service providers and hospitals in Gippsland and south-west Victoria, delaying surgeries and other medical services.

-Approximately a quarter of cyber security reports to the Australian Cyber Security during the 2020–21 financial year were associated with Australia’s critical infrastructure or essential services.8
+Approximately a quarter of cyber security reports to the Australian Cyber Security Centre during the 2020–21 financial year were associated with Australia’s critical infrastructure or essential services.8

 Criminals, including serious and organised crime groups in Victoria, use the anonymising features of cryptocurrency to facilitate a range of offending, such as drug trafficking and money laundering.